arcathrax/exodist/README.md

 # Description
+*exodist* is an open-source audio plugin.
+This audio plugin is a clipper and is mainly focussed around distortion.
+This can be from soft to heavy distortion.

 # How to install
 ## Windows
 1. Go onto the [releases](https://github.com/arcathrax/exodist/releases) page.
 2. Download the latest windows version (should have `win-x64` in the name).
 3. Unzip the archive.